markridgewell/Teide/README.md

 (msvc2019 is also supported)

-To build, either build the sln file in Visual Studio, or run one of the following commands:
+To build, either build the sln file in Visual Studio, or build using CMake like this:

-    $ cmake --build --preset msvc2022-debug
-    $ cmake --build --preset msvc2022-release
+    $ cmake --build --preset msvc2022 --config Debug

 **Linux**: To generate makefiles, run the command: